 But unfortunately, we don’t live in a movie, and in poker, being good at bluffing is a much bigger task than being brave.
 To bluff in poker and cheat your opponents, you need to command respect, be able to read their moves, control all hand development… and yes: be brave!

-The range of possibilities for bluffing in poker is very wide.
+The range of possibilities for bluffing in poker is extensive.
 Having a relatively good hand and pretending it’s excellent is not the same as hiding a monster (a kind of bluff, but in the opposite direction).

-A half-bluff in poker is technically considered a bluff because our intention is to force our opponent to fold.
+A half-bluff in poker is technically considered a bluff because we intend to force our opponent to fold.
 We don’t want to show our cards, we want to take the pot now, but if we get a call, we haven’t lost because there is still a turn and/or a river.
 What does that mean?
 We have a draw or high card, so we have a chance to win the hand.
-With a half-bluff, you can win your opponents’ hand by default or by tying your game with the next community card.
+With a half-bluff, you can win your opponents’ hand by default or by tying your game with the following community card.
 However, if they respond with a raise or all-in… learn to value your remaining chips and fold!
 It’s better to keep playing.

 It consists of hiding a spectacular hand with a very hesitant check-call to hide the potential you have on the table.
-In heads-up play, it can be very useful to play AA, AK or KK from preflop.
+In heads-up play, it can be beneficial to play AA, AK, or KK from preflop.

-It’s a good old-fashioned bluff.
+It’s an excellent old-fashioned bluff.
 What does it consist of?
 In general terms, we bluff our opponents throughout the entire hand.
-To do this, we must convince ourselves from the start that we have a good hand, and play, for example, 2-6, as if it were AK.
-The goal of this poker bluff is to make it as difficult as possible for your opponent to read your hand.
+To do this, we must convince ourselves from the start that we have a good hand and play, for example, 2-6, as if it were AK.
+This poker bluff aims to make it as difficult as possible for your opponent to read your hand.

 In this advanced poker strategy, you must follow the cues at all times.
-There can be two main mistakes in this regard: getting scared before the first call, or starting bluffing late.
+There can be two main mistakes in this regard: getting scared before the first call or starting bluffing late.
 Rarely does a bluffer in poker win the pot on the first raise.
 If so, we also win very little.
 Is it risky?
-You are trying to take the pot with a bad hand, so of course it is risky.
+You are trying to take the bank with a bad hand, so of course, it is difficult.

-Another mistake could be cornering after a weak play and a strong isolated bet.
-This is a beginner’s mistake that could cost us dearly, as the hand readings we get won’t match the overbet.
+Another mistake could be cornering after a soft play and an isolated solid bet.
+This beginner’s mistake could cost us dearly, as the hand readings we get won’t match the overbet.
 Finally, we should avoid bluffing if we get outbid.
-If they respond to a raise with another bet, we are dealing with a player who is confident in his hand, which is inconsistent with our bluff.
+If they respond to a raise with another bet, we are dealing with a confident player in his hand, which is inconsistent with our bluff.
 Remember… value your remaining chips and stay alive at the poker table!

-This hand, like the triple bluff from the previous point, requires equanimity, courage and good hand reading, as well as the ability to resist pressure.
-And a reverse bluff requires knowledge of how to hold with a monster in hand, while a half-bluff requires knowledge of poker odds.
-All of this requires poker experience, i.e. making mistakes and learning from them.
+This hand, like the triple bluff from the previous point, requires serenity, courage, and good hand reading, as well as the ability to resist pressure.
+And a reverse bluff involves knowledge of how to hold with a monster in hand, while a half-bluff requires knowledge of poker odds.
+All of this involves poker experience, i.e., making mistakes and learning from them.